Recoskie/Fl64/docs/Examples.md

   <br /><br />

-  We divide the remainder 3 by the value we wish to use for B. In this example we will chose not to scale the remainder smaller going into next part so we will keep B=1.
+  We divide the remainder 3 by the value we wish to use for B. In this example we will choose not to scale the remainder smaller going into next part so we will keep B=1.

   <br /><br />